PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param PacketCache cache: The new cache to add to the pool

-  .. method:: ServerPool:setDisableZeroScope(disable)
+  .. method:: ServerPool:setZeroScope(enabled)

     .. versionadded:: 2.0.1

-    Set to true if dnsdist should disable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature when looking up into the cache, when all servers from this pool are down.
+    Set to false if dnsdist should disable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature when looking up into the cache, when all servers from this pool are down.

   .. method:: ServerPool:setECS()